On property-$\bm{(R_1)}$ and relative Chebyshev centers in Banach spaces-II: Introduction

 Section~4 demonstrates that the properties considered in this study remain stable under continuous function spaces.
 For a compact Hausdorff space $K$, $C(K,X)$ is considered to be the vector space of all continuous functions from $K$ that take values in $X$.
 For an $f\in C(K,X)$, $\sup_{k\in K}\|f(k)\|$ defines a norm that makes the space complete.
-It is demonstrated, if $(X,Y,\mc{F}(X))$ exhibits the property-$(R_1)$, then $(C(K,X),C(K,Y),\mc{F}(C(K,X)))$ has the property-$(R_1)$ and vice versa.
-This study adopted the technique used by Yost in \cite[Theorem~2.1]{DY1} to confirm that a Weierstrass--Stone subspace of $C(K,X)$ exhibits the strong property-$(R_1)$ for the finite subsets.
-Strong property-$(R_1)$ clearly requires a routine verification for the subsequent results in \cite{DY1}.
+It is demonstrated that if $(X,Y,\mc{F}(X))$ exhibits property-$(R_1)$, then $(C(K,X),C(K,Y),\mc{F}(C(K,X)))$ has property-$(R_1)$, and vice versa.
+This study adopts the technique used by Yost in \cite[Theorem~2.1]{DY1} to confirm that a Weierstrass--Stone subspace of $C(K,X)$ exhibits strong property-$(R_1)$ for the finite subsets.

-In \cite{JL2}, Lindenstrauss provided an example of a Banach space $X$ and its subspace $Y$ such that $Y$ is not one-complemented in $X$ although for any subspace $Z, Y\ci Z\ci X$ $(Y\neq Z\neq X)$, $Y$ is one-complemented in $Z$.
-We call a subspace {\it constrained} if it is in the range of a norm-$1$ projection.
-Based on this example, Rao developed a local version of constrained subspaces in Banach spaces: {\it locally constrained subspace} (\cite{Rao}).
-Let $Y, Z_1$ be subspaces of $X$ and let $Z_2=Y\cap Z_1$.
-Section~5 presents the results when $Z_2$ has the (strong) property-$(R_1)$ in $Y$ and $Z_2$ is locally constrained with respect to $Z_1$ via $Y$ (Definition~\ref{D51}).
-In addition, the sufficient condition for a triplet $(Y^{**}, Y, \mc{B}(Y^{**}))$ exhibiting the property-$(R_1)$ is derived, where $Y$ is a subspace of $X$ and $(X^{**},X,\mc{B}(X^{**}))$ has the property-$(R_1)$.
+Section~5 discusses a few cases when (strong) property-$(R_1)$ is stable with respect to various sums of Banach spaces.